lino-framework/book/docs/specs/noi/memo.rst

   See ``[ticket 1]``.

 Note that the current renderer decides how to render the link.
-For example, the default user interface :mod:`lino.modlib.extjs` (or :mod:`lino_extjs6.extjs6`, depending on our :attr:`default_ui
+For example, the default front end :mod:`lino.modlib.extjs` (or :mod:`lino_extjs6.extjs6`, depending on our :attr:`default_ui
 <lino.core.site.Site.default_ui>` setting) will render it like this: